 (founded in 1971)

-Pathways Chemical Dependency Center — inpatient rehabilitation and/or detoxification treatment for adults
+Pathways Chemical Dependency Center — Detoxification treatment for adults

 Long-Term Care Center